akashrajk54/DroneFlightPlanner/README.md

        Go into your Twilio account, get the information (TWILIO_ACCOUNT_SID, TWILIO_AUTH_TOKEN, TWILIO_PHONE_NUMBER), and add the details below.
 If you are using a free Twilio account, make sure you use the same number to log in to DroneFlightPlanner using the sign-up/login API, as Twilio provides only one number that can receive OTPs during the free account period.

        ## Below key-value pairs add into the .env file.
-For database use: PostgreSQL
+For database use PostgreSQL

            SECRET_KEY=''